-'''

-(require web-server/lang/web)
+''' (require web-server/lang/web) package: web-server-lib

-'''

-'''

 (send/suspend/url response-generator) → request?

 response-generator : (url? . -> . response?)

 '''

 Captures the current continuation.
 Serializes it and stuffs it into a URL.
 Calls response-generator with this URL and delivers the response to the client.
 If the URL is invoked the request is returned to this continuation.